If you travel a lot as I do then you have probably heard of an international eSim card and are wondering whether it is worth getting one.

 The range of plans is extensive and you can easily find unlimited data packages if that is what you are looking for.

-Bear in mind, the plans are all short-term with a max of 30 days.
+Bear in mind that the plans are all short-term with a max of 30 days.

 Know Roaming offer a decent starter package for anyone wanting to get an international eSim.
 Their packages range from 500MB to 5 GB and the prices are competitive.